wbreeze/transmigration/docs/index.md

     It's a good idea to have multiple combinations of people from whom you can reconstruct the passkey.
     * Note contact phone numbers using pen and paper
-    * Note who gets which parts
+    * Note who has which parts

     Generally, if a combination of the people can guess each-other, they can get together to reconstruct the full key.
 This might be a good thing if you become lost.
 1. Ship the passkey via
     [Signal Messenger](https://whispersystems.org/)
     to friends on the other side according to the plan of contacts.
     * Let them know your plans
     * Let them know how and when they should expect to hear from you
 1. After enough of your contacts have confirmed that they have the passkey, change the iCloud password to the passkey and **verify access**.
     * verify access.
 This is key, because access with the passkey is the only way you'll access your KeePass database and reincarnate your machines.
+    * You verify access to iCloud by simply logging out and logging back in again, making sure you can see the file(s) stored there.
 1. [Hard reset](reset) all three devices, including loss of the passkey
     * You have now lost access to everything until your friends help you
 1. Leave the backup drive behind.
 (It too is useless without the passkey,